 None of the patterns is written down...islanders just think of them intheir heads and then put their hearts into the work.
-Some of the hats can sell for hundreds of New Zealand dollars.
-But they're also often given as gifts to honoured guests and family.
+Some of the hats can sell for hundreds of New Zealand dollars on Rarotonga and further afield.
+But they're also given as gifts to honoured guests and family.

 Source: Arts Nexus, Magazine for Arts and Cultural Development in Far North Queensland, Issue 51, July-Sept 2003

 Tivaevae (also spelled "tivaivai") means to stitch or sew and in essence, it's the art of making magnificent patchwork quilting.
 Islanders apply their unique skills to producing stunning blankets, cushion covers and bedspreads.
 Cook Islands women often describe the work as "something from the heart".

 Now this is definitely not a field in which I'm expert, unlike the women of Atiu to whom I am grateful for this description of their amazing art.

 "It is a pieced or appliquéd, sometimes heavily embroidered unquilted coverlet, the colourful post-missionary substitute for the tapa cloth of ancient times.

 Even today, on the home island or abroad, a Cook Islander's life is wrapped in tivaivais.
 Whether for a haircutting ceremony, an important birthday (21st in particular), a wedding or the grave, tivaivais decorate the hall where the celebration takes place, are given to or cover the floor, chair, bed, body or coffin of the revered.
 They are not normally for sale, but specially made for family members as a sign of affection. "